KDE/documentation-develop-kde-org/content/docs/getting-started/building/help-crossreferencing/index.md

 Other ways to search across all of the KDE git repositories:

 * By using KDE's Gitlab instance, [Invent](https://invent.kde.org): pressing `/` or clicking on the search bar from the home page will trigger global search and show global code search **only if you are logged in**.
 Otherwise, you may also visit a specific project repository and use the same mechanism to search in the project's code (**this does not require you to be logged in**).
-* By using a local checkout of several repositories with kdesrc-build: `kdesrc-build --src-only` will download the source code of more than 300 KDE git repositories in ~/kde/src.
+* By using a local checkout of several repositories with kde-builder: `kde-builder --src-only` will download the source code of more than 300 KDE git repositories in ~/kde/src.
 You can then search inside this directory using any tool.
 For example: `grep "search query" --recursive --ignore-case`.